 Include relevant coursework if: - You are a student or recent graduate - The coursework is directly relevant to the target role - You need to demonstrate knowledge in areas where you lack work experience

-Example for an entry-level data role: "Relevant Coursework: Statistics, Machine Learning, Database Systems, Data Mining, Linear Algebra"
+Example for an entry-level data role: "Relevant Coursework: Statistics, machine learning, Database Systems, Data Mining, Linear Algebra"

 Remove coursework once you have relevant work experience - your job experience replaces the need to list courses.